gordonbrander/openag-ui/CONTRIBUTING.md

 ## Communication and resources

 - OpenAg contributors hang out in [the OpenAg forum](http://forum.openag.media.mit.edu).
 Anyone can join, and you can ask questions, share ideas and chat with other friendly folks.
-- [ARCHITECTURE.md](https://github.com/OpenAgInitiative/openag-ui/blob/master/ARCHITECTURE.md) covers some of the conceps in the front-end framework we use.
+- [ARCHITECTURE.md](https://github.com/OpenAgInitiative/openag-ui/blob/master/ARCHITECTURE.md) covers some of the concepts in the front-end framework we use.

 ## Philosophy